 The Austrian Labour Force Survey covering the whole questionnaire of the European Labour Force Survey started in 1995 as an annual survey in March.
 In 2004 the LFS was redesigned as a continuous survey, covering all weeks of the year.
-Key data on employment and unemployment were collected within the Austrian Microcensus quarterly since 1968, but ILO definitions were used only from 1994 onwards.
+Key data on employment and unemployment have been collected within the Austrian Microcensus quarterly since 1968, but ILO definitions have been used only from 1994 onwards.